 At December 31, 1997, the Company had \$69.7 million in cash, cash equivalents and securities available-for-sale compared to cash, cash equivalents and securities available-for-sale of \$78.7 million at December 31, 1996.
 Sources of cash, cash equivalents and securities available-for-sale during 1997 include \$3.5 million from the issuance of common stock under employee stock option and employee stock purchase plans and \$3.0 million from funding under a loan to finance equipment purchases.
-Uses of cash and cash equivalents during 1997 include \$2.8 million used in operations, \$5.9 million used to purchase capital equipment, a \$3.0 million preferred equity investment in Cytokine Networks, Inc. ("CNI") and \$4.1 million used to pay notes payable.
+Uses of cash, cash equivalents and securities available-for-sale during 1997 include \$2.8 million used in operations, \$5.9 million used to purchase capital equipment, a \$3.0 million preferred equity investment in Cytokine Networks, Inc. ("CNI") and \$4.1 million used to pay notes payable.